goatshriek/wrapture/docs/examples/overloaded_struct/README.md

 Wrapture provides a way to distinguish between different types of a struct so that it will be transparently translated to the correct class.
 Let's consider a simple struct that describes an event detected by a security system.
-Different events come with different information attached, which should be interpretted based on the event code provided.
+Different events come with different information attached, which should be interpreted based on the event code provided.

 ```c